 It’s important to note that a 4-point inspection cannot replace a full inspection as it only looks at the four major home systems rather than the whole house.
 In all, the inspection process takes about 30 minutes and is purely visual.

-4-point inspections are specifically for home insurance providers to determine risk and are generally more prevalent in coastal areas.
+4-point inspections are generally more prevalent in coastal areas and used by home insurance providers to determine risk.
 This is because these areas tend to be at a higher risk of catastrophic events.

 In contrast, a full inspection (also known as a buyer's, real estate, or home inspection) is much more comprehensive.
 During a full inspection, a professional will look at everything including, but not limited to: